 This Sony setup truly brings you the best combination of camera and camcorder we’ve seen.
 Not only do you have a screen that flips out and rotates 180 degrees, but the super-fast autofocus and interchangeable lenses work in both still image and video mode.
-You also get built-in WiFi and near field communication (NFC).
-With the right app on your smartphone, you’ll be able to instantly import and edit photos from the camera thanks to the WiFi functionality, or you can simply tap the camera to your phone if it features NFC.
+You also get built-in WiFi and near-field communication (NFC).
+With the right app on your smartphone, you’ll be able to instantly import and edit photos from the camera thanks to the WiFi functionality, or you can simply tap the camera on your phone if it features NFC.

 This camera also excels at taking video in low light, thanks to its big image sensor that provides an ISO range that goes all the way up to an astounding 25,600.
 And while cameras can sometimes be more unwieldy to use as video shooters, this one is specially designed for one-handed operation and is also pretty lightweight, coming in at just .62 pounds.

 In choosing our list of the seven best video cameras, we focused specifically on consumer-level rigs.
 The best professional video camera can cost thousands, so instead, we wanted to make sure that every camera on this list was accessible to most consumers.
 We then primarily evaluated the quality of the images each camera produces, followed by its reliability.
-We also threw specs into the mix such as the ability to shoot 4K or not; types of zoom; stability control; easy of use; and more.
+We also threw specs into the mix such as the ability to shoot 4K or not; types of zoom; stability control; ease of use; and more.
 Every camera that made our list had to at least shoot in HD (1920×1080), and we favored those that were able to shoot in Ultra HD or 4K.
-Additionally, the video cameras that made our list had to offer most of the bells and whistles available in video cameras today, be durable, be user-friendly, and represent a good value, so as to make your decision as easy as 1 2 3!
+Additionally, the video cameras that made our list had to offer most of the bells and whistles available in video cameras today, be durable, be user-friendly, and represent a good value, to make your decision as easy as 1 2 3!